Trust yourself around food, enjoy it, and teach your children to do the same

 There are many versions of a healthy diet, but there’s one diet humans don’t do well with at all – the typical ‘Western’ diet, full of refined carbs and sugar, heavy on fat and low in dietary fibre and essential nutrients.

 So what should we be eating?
-The best, simplest advice I’ve heard comes from food writer Michael Pollan: “Eat food (what your grandmother would recognise as food).
+The best, simplest advice I’ve heard comes from food writer Michael Pollan: “Eat food.
 Not too much.
 Mostly plants.”

 For children, competent eating involves allowing them to make more decisions around food, to feel more in control, to have more autonomy.